Facebook · Disabled account

 Once you have the file — give those memories a real home

 Getting the ZIP out of a disabled account is the hard, urgent part.
-But a ZIP folder of files isn’t something you’ll actually revisit.
-If these are memories you fought to keep, it’s worth putting them somewhere you’ll see them.
+But a ZIP folder of files isn't something you'll actually revisit — it lands in nested folders with cryptic names, the original dates are often stripped, and videos sit apart from photos.
+If these are memories you fought to keep, it's worth putting them somewhere you'll see them.

 What's the difference between disabled, deactivated, and deleted?